 - One foreign language if the student’s faculty committee feels that a reading knowledge of a foreign language is crucial to the student’s research efforts.

 - Upon completion of at least one-half of all coursework, each student must pass a comprehensive examination.
 After completion of the dissertation, prior to graduation, each student must pass a dissertation defense examination administered by a faculty committee.

-A weekly Environmental Engineering Seminar Program is held in the Fall and Spring semesters.
+A weekly Environmental Engineering Seminar Program is held in the fall and spring semesters.
 All full-time graduate students are required to register for ENVR 508-seminar and attend.
-Part time students are encouraged to register and attend the seminar.
-One of the Fall seminars will cover the program requirements for the Environmental Engineering.
+Part-time students are encouraged to register and attend the seminar.
+One of the fall seminars will cover the program requirements for Environmental Engineering.
 Seminar hours may not be applied towards degree requirements.

 Environmental Policy Minor